poroburman/Coding-Practice/README.md

-# Loops
+# Coding practice

-**This repository is to collect all the scripts I've used to practice loops in different programming languages**
+**This repository is to collect all the scripts I've used to practice in different programming languages**